 Where: Vitabergsparken, Södermalm

 Traditional Midsummer celebrations with Slagsta Gille leading dance around the maypole.
-The celebrations include singalong, raffles as well as dance and magic performances.
+The celebrations include singalong, raffles as well as dance and singing performances.
 The park has both a café and a restaurant.

-Price: admission 50 SEK for adults, 20 SEK for children under 15 years
+Damage: admission 50 SEK for adults, 20 SEK for children between 2 and 15 years of age.

 For more information on Midsummer celebrations in YOUR part of Stockholm (in Swedish), click here.

 Glad Midsommar, everyone!